 Higher Options: Prepare in advance and use your time wisely

-Organised by The Irish Times and the Institute of Guidance Counsellors in September every year, the Higher Options conference, in the RDS, Dublin, is the starting point for many students as they begin to plan the next phase of their educational journey.
+The Higher Options conference is the starting point for many students as they begin to plan the next phase of their educational journey.

-It brings together representatives of institutions and organisations offering students information on almost every conceivable educational progression opportunity available.
+It brings together representatives of institutions and organisations offering students information on almost every conceivable educational progression opportunity available in Ireland and abroad.

-Its benefit to school-leavers depends entirely on each student’s level of preparation prior to the event.
+The benefit to school-leavers of this unique event depends entirely on each student’s level of preparation prior to it.

 By working through this document, students maximise the benefits of attending the conference.
 Careful planning and an understanding of what they need to accomplish at Higher Options will hugely enhance the long-term value of attending.